quicksilver/1Password-Plugin/README.markdown

 * Added new 'Go and Fill With...' action to allow you to log in with different browsers
 * Many memory leak fixes
 * More robust error logging
-* Fixed a fatal crash that could be caused with 1Password entries that
+* Fixed a fatal crash that could be caused with multiple 1Password entries with the same name
 * Changed to YAJL for JSON parsing.
 Maintains 10.5 support and faster than SBJSON
 * Code optimisations and reduction of duplicate code
 * More efficient storing of data in QSObjects